Testing for people with symptoms (PCR tests)

 Order test packs online

-If you can’t get to a collect point or access tests through the other routes, you can order a box of home test kits online or through 119, which will be delivered to your home.
+If you can’t get to a collect point or access tests through the other routes, you can order a box of home test kits online or through 119.

 Book an assisted symptom-free test

 - Find out more and book a symptom-free test.
-Tests must be booked in advance.
+Tests must be booked in advance at most pharmacies.

 Other testing routes

-Testing is still available for specific settings such as schools, colleges, universities, and the care sector.
+Testing is also available through many workplaces and settings such as schools, colleges, universities, and the care sector.

 Secondary and college students, as well as school staff, are being given tests to use at home twice a week, throughout term time and the holidays.
 Children under 12 should not be tested using an LFD test.

-If you receive a positive result from a LFD you must take a follow-up PCR test within 2 days
+If you receive a positive result from a LFD you must self-isolate immediately and take a follow-up PCR test within 2 days.

-All symptom-free Covid tests taken using a lateral flow device (LFD) which show a positive result should now be followed-up with a PCR test as soon as possible and no later than 2 days after the positive LFD result.
-For example, if you test positive on Monday, you have until the end of Wednesday to get your follow-up PCR test.
+For example, if you test positive on Monday, you have until the end of Wednesday to get your follow-up test.

 If your follow-up test is negative, you and your household can stop self-isolating.